kube-object-storage/lib-bucket-provisioner/doc/design/object-bucket-lib.md

 1. objectReference to the generated ConfigMap.
 1. objectReference to the generated Secret.
 1. phases of bucket creation:
-    - _pending_: the operator is processing the request
+    - _Pending_: the operator is processing the request
-    - _bound_: the operator finished processing the request and linked the OBC and OB
+    - _Bound_: the operator finished processing the request and linked the OBC and OB
-    - _released_: the OB has been deleted, leaving the OBC unclaimed but unavailable.
+    - _Released_: the OB has been deleted, leaving the OBC unclaimed but unavailable.
-    - _failed_: not currently set.
+    - _Failed_: not currently set.

 ### Generated Secret (sample for rook-ceph provider)
 ```yaml